Diamond Platnumz: Career

+In 2023 Diamond Platnumz released his second collaboration with Congolese musician, Koffi Olomide marking his second feature with Koffi after Waah released in 2020.

+In 2023, Diamond Platnumz won his third MTV EMA as the Best African Actor.

 Personal life

 Diamond is a Muslim by religion.
 With his former partner, South African-based Ugandan businesswoman Zari Hassan, he has two children.
 He became a father for the third time with Tanzanian model Hamisa Mobetto.
 As of 2019 Diamond was dating Kenyan model and musician Tanasha Donna, with whom he fathered one son, born in October 2019.
 The two have since separated with Tanasha Donna flying back to her home country, Kenya.

-Diamond is the cousin of Tanzanian socialite-cum-DJ, Romeo Abdul Jones, professionally known as Romy Jones.
+Diamond is the cousin of Tanzanian socialite-cum-DJ, Romeo Abdul Jones.
 He also has two sisters, musician Queen Darleen, and entrepreneur-socialite Esma Platnumz.

 In 2010, he endorsed Tanzania's dominant ruling party, the Chama Cha Mapinduzi (CCM) and its presidential candidate, Jakaya Mrisho Kikwete.
 He has released further songs with lyrics supporting CCM, such as "CCM Tusonge Mbele" ("CCM Let's Move Forward").